 - visit downtown Carmel, including the Carmel Coffee & Cocoa Bar for strong coffee and hearty sandwiches

 This day is going to be a long one, and it’s recommended that you start as early as possible.
-It’s also one of the most scenic portions of the road trip, since you are passing through Big Sur in all its regal beauty, and you definitely don’t want to rush your way through.
+It’s also one of the most scenic portions of the road trip, since you are passing through the rest of Big Sur in all its regal beauty, and ending in the beautiful seaside city of Santa Barbara.
+You definitely don’t want to rush your way through.

 Stops along the way to Santa Barbara

 - tour the palatial Hearst Castle in San Simeon

 - make a stop at Morro Bay to witness the gigantic Morro Rock looming at the entrance of the harbor

 - visit the charming college town of San Luis Obispo, where the tri-tip is not to be missed at Old San Luis Barbecue Company